Raiders and coach Gruden are in a black hole, but Carr isn’t going anywhere

 “I’m a Raider, bro,” Carr said Saturday night.
 “I’m going to give this place everything I’ve got all the time.
 I’m going to encourage this guys all the time and we’re going to be all right.”

-Profootballfocus.com floated a speculative trade scenario the other day in which Carr would be traded to the Indianapolis Colts for a first-round pick, a third-round pick and a future second-round pick.
+Profootballfocus.com floated a speculative trade scenario last week in which Carr would be traded to the Indianapolis Colts for a first-round pick, a third-round pick and a future second-round pick.
 If Carr really brought back that much, as a business you’d have to consider it, even if this year’s draft class brought very little in terms of an immediate impact.

 More likely, Gruden is fine with his partnership at quarterback.
 Carr is in his corner and Gruden is going to need that going forward if the Raiders hope to ever pull themselves out of the black hole they created for themselves.